 When I’m practicing, I burn incense from beginning to end, so I like to have a lot on hand.

 If you purchase incense online, make sure that your incense sticks are high quality.
 I have bought some truly terrible incense off of Amazon that smelled totally synthetic, like a bad perfume.
 This is a great store on Etsy that sells affordable incense sticks.

 Engaging the senses during spell work is important but so are the elements.
 After all, the fundamentals of witchcraft are centered around the four elements.

 I like to bring each element into my space before I begin practicing.
 On a visual and spiritual level, I feel that having a balance of the elements keeps me focused and alert.
 The elements also help me ground my energy more effectively.

 For example, I place a plant on the table I’m working on (earth) as well as a cup of water or indoor fountain (water), a series of lit candles (fire), and incense (air).
 I sometimes use a fan for air instead if I want a lot of flow, or I’ll open the window if there’s a summer breeze outside.

 You can choose whatever you’d like to represent the elements.
 Make sure that you feel a connection to each and that you have somewhat balanced ratios between the elements, although this doesn’t need to be perfect.
 You can also include more of one specific element if you feel it’ll help you based on the spell you’re casting.

-Regardless, setting up your alter is always a good way to incorporate that witchy vibe into your practice.
-You can do this with a set alter or with a simple table that you’ll be using for only an hour.
+Regardless, setting up your altar is always a good way to incorporate that witchy vibe into your practice.
+You can do this with a set altar or with a simple table that you’ll be using for only an hour.